wpeka/wplegalpages/README.md

 ### Will it protect my website? ###
 WPLegalPages provides you pre-approved templates.
 You may want to customize it as per your needs.
 Please consult your lawyer for any specific needs for compliance with your local law regulators.

-### Can I upgrade to pro to a single site license and use it for my multi-site setup with the same domain?
-A single site license is meant to be deployed on a single WordPress deployment for one single domain or sub-domain.
-Hence, to use WPLegalPages on a multi-site setup you will require a multi-site license which is readily available.
-###
 ## Changelog ##
 ### 2.4.9 ###
 * Update: Update available pro template list.